 My little exploration appears to confirm what Linda M. Riewe wrote in her 2008 master’s thesis Survey of open source integrated library systems (p.
 46): “At one extreme, open source ILSs (Integrated Library Systems) are thought to require more technical sophistication, and hence present a greater technical challenge to install.
 Documentation is also a commonly cited weakness of OSS.
 At the other extreme, open source ILS respondents are more satisfied than proprietary ILS respondents with the affordability and customisability of their systems.”
 She also found that that open source ILSs were more cost-effective than proprietary ILSs.

 Wanna read more?
 There is a good, up-to-date bibliography at Zotero (the Group library contains over 500 items, unfortunately they are ordered by Date added rather than by the Date of publication).
-Also have a look at the collections and reviews at oss4lib open source systems for libraries and the Open source software page at Library success: a best practices Wiki
+Also have a look at the collections and reviews at oss4lib open source systems for libraries (note 10 December 2020 – this is no longer active) and the Open source software page at Library success: a best practices Wiki

 This issue was discussed at the meeting of the 32nd meeting of the European Coordination Committee on Human Rights Documentation (ECCHRD), on 30 May 2011 in Budapest.